smartcontractkit/usechainlinkfunctions/_posts/youtube-verification.md

 ---
-title: 'Verify video or channel with an EVM wallet address'
+title: "Video or channel verification with an EVM wallet address"
-summary: "This function will be returned a result in uinit256.
-Return 1 if found the owner wallet address in video/channel description, return 0 if not found."
+summary: "The function returns a result as uint256: 1 if the wallet is found in the video/channel description, and 0 if not found."
-date: '2023-12-13'
+date: "2023-12-13"
 author:
   name: Viet Nguyen
   link: https://github.com/vietndt